Long and Kalucka Take Gold as Everyone Gets Faster

 What Happened

-For the women, Villars was also the fastest qualification round ever, with a cut-off of 7.36 seconds to make the finals.
-Despite Aleksandra Miroslaw being absent, the rest are catching up.
-We had eight runs between 5 athletes in under 7 seconds.
-Emma Hunt showed that she meant business, setting a new USA and Pan Am record of 6.68 seconds in qualification, closing in on the 6.5-minute mark.
-Natalia Kalucka would also set a PR of 6.55 seconds.
+Villars was also the fastest qualification round ever for the women, with a cut-off of 7.36 to make the finals.
+We had eight runs under seven 7 seconds from five athletes.
+Hunt showed that she meant business, setting a new USA and Pan Am record of 6.68 in qualification, closing in on the 6.5-second mark.
+Natalia Kalucka would also set a PR of 6.55.

 Analysis

-- 4 False starts in the Men’s finals is the joint highest number of false starts in a Men’s final, alongside Villars 2022 and Moscow 2018.
-Only the women’s final in Moscow 2018 had more false starts, with 5.
+- Four false starts in the Men’s finals is the joint highest number of false starts in a Men’s final, alongside Villars 2022 and Moscow 2018.
+Only the women’s final in Moscow 2018 had more false starts, with five.

 - Leonardo Veddriq went under 5 seconds again in qualification at 4.97 seconds.
 This was his 6th run under 5 seconds.

-- Only 3 women have gone below 6.5 seconds: Aleksandra Miroslaw, Lijuan Deng and Natalia Kalucka.
+- Only 3 women have gone below 6.5 seconds: Miroslaw, Deng and N. Kalucka.

 Results